 My friend, even if you’ve been hurt before, don’t shy away from relationships.
-Instead of writing people off as untrustworthy and fatally flawed, pray that the Holy Spirit will bring you the right ones with whom to fellowship, and focus on being a good friend to those you already know.
-God is your loving Father, and He wants to meet your need for connection so He can continually reveal to you new facets of His nature.
+Instead of writing people off as untrustworthy and fatally flawed, pray that the Holy Spirit will bring you to the right friends with whom to fellowship, and focus on being a good friend to them.
+God is your loving Father, and He wants to meet your need for connection so He can continually reveal new facets of His nature to you.
 Make yourself available to others, and in turn, He will cause your path to cross with those who can help you become more like Him in every season.